Locating Taurus, the bull

-The Bull passes through the sky from November to March, but is at its most visible in January.
-It covers 797 square degrees.
+In the Northern Hemisphere, the bull passes through the sky from November to March, but the constellation's at its most visible in January.
+Taurus covers 797 square degrees.

 - Declination: 15 degrees